apollographql/apollo-server/DEVELOPMENT.md

    - Nothing yet!
 Stay tuned.
    ```

-4. Commit this change so GitHub will allow a PR to be opened against `master` with a notable change.
+4. Commit this change so GitHub will allow a PR to be opened against `main` with a notable change.
 A suggested commit message is `Prepare CHANGELOG.md for upcoming vX.Y.Z release.`
 5. Push the branch to GitHub
-6. On GitHub, open a PR from the new release branch which targets `master`.
+6. On GitHub, open a PR from the new release branch which targets `main`.
    __For the title of the PR__, use "Release X.Y.Z".  __For the body,__ use the contents of the template in the `.github/APOLLO_RELEASE_TEMPLATE.md` file in this repository.
 Adjust the body as you see necessary.

 ## Publishing a release